Environmental law and practice in Canada: overview

 The regulation of waste primarily falls under provincial jurisdiction.
 However, the federal government regulates waste on federal lands under the CEPA, and legislates in the area of waste export/import.

 Each province has a general statute that prohibits the introduction of waste into the environment, except as authorised by permits or similar instruments.
 Waste is referred to in various ways (for example, waste, polluting substances).
 However, waste generally includes all forms of liquid, solid or gaseous substances.
-Activities that introduce waste into the environment can be carried out in accordance with a permit, a code of practice or a regulation, depending on the nature of the activity.
+Activities that introduce waste into the environment can be carried out in accordance with a permit, a code of practice or a regulation, depending on the nature of the activity and the province.

 Typically, the management of waste regulations is primarily the mandate of provincial ministries of environment.
 However, various departments that deal with matters related to land use enforce these regulations.
 Waste management in urban areas is sometimes delegated by the provinces to the municipalities or regional districts.